Licensing Update: 23 New Applications Approved, 2022 Revenue Surpassed $6M, Review of Social Equity Report

 a case-by-case basis, and limits licensure to only those that would not pose a threat to

-• Prohibited considering previous cannabis convictions as justification for denial of a
+the safety or proper functioning of the cannabis marketplace. - Prohibited considering previous cannabis convictions as justification for denial of a

-• Imposed employment and subcontracting requirements on larger cannabis businesses to
+license. - Imposed employment and subcontracting requirements on larger cannabis businesses to

 help ensure that the ancillary business activity the cannabis industry generates benefits